The Canadas del Teide make people think first of all of one of its most bizarre rocks.

-The Canadas del Teide (spelled Cañadas in Spanish) have their own sun, wind, cloud and weather rules and consequent flora.
+The Canadas (spelled Cañadas in Spanish) form sunken craters.
+They have their own sun, wind, cloud and weather rules and consequent flora.

-Their enormous size of open space with a diameter of 10-16km and a circumference of 45 km plays a role.
+This enormous open space with a diameter of 10-16km and a circumference of 45 km plays a role.

 Indeed, this is all part of the exceptional, fortunate Elysian world that was already known to Homer, to Plutarch of ancient Greece and to elite Egyptians.

 Not only Colombo used the high altitude trade winds which render a breeze to the warm Canadas.
 They helped the explorer to get via the Tenerife Island Gomera to America.
 The Portuguese 'sailed before the wind' with those Northeasterlies for trading.
-Those fast moving clouds are much drier and lighter.
+Those fast moving clouds that often form strange formation above Teide are much drier and lighter.
 They prevent further rising of the heavier, denser Elysian winds by the latest at 1600m at the edges of the Cañadas crater.
-The Elysians reach the Canadas del Teide via the Orotava Valley from the Atlantic in the West.
 The scientific principle, why Elysians don't get into the higher regions of the Teide National Park is called convection.

 No, not in this case, but a romantic setting nevertheless...